 What to eat after a race to help recovery is just as critical as pre-race nutrition.
 Proper nutrition and hydration post race can boost or slow down your recover and, ultimately, help you get back to baseline and ready for the next session faster.

 During periods of training or racing, nutrition plays a huge role in how your body performs and adapts to the stimulus of training.
 A major focus for amateurs and athletes alike is pre-race nutrition and – if competing in a longer distance event – nutrition during the race.
-Both these areas are incredibly important and can make or break your day.

 Recovery starts as soon as you cross the finish line, so aim to kickstart the recovery process within the first 60 minutes of finishing a training session or race.

 The take home message and mental tick list once you finish a training session or race is the 3 R’s of recovery.

 Consume fluids little and often after exercise to rehydrate.

 - Incorporating a carbohydrate-electrolyte drink will provide your body with key elements that have been depleted during the race.
 A drink that is flavoured and contains electrolytes will improve palatability and increase the drive to drink, which will help you take on a suitable amount of fluid to return to a hydrated state.

 The body’s fuel stores will have become depleted during exercise, so it is important to replenish these stores by ingesting carbohydrates.

 - Consuming carbohydrate (1.0 g/kg or 0.5 g/pound of bodyweight) will begin the recovery of carbohydrate stores in the body.